pawelmagnu/ml-lab/lab_09/readme.md

-# lab9

-Neural Network representation of XOR logic gate in Tensorflow
+# Perceptron and Simple Neural Network

+Using Perceptron and NN to represent XOR gate.

+Made using Tensorflow and keras.